TO TELL A STORY!

 — Albert Bates Lord

-And what Michener omits to mention is that, as humans, we’re also story listeners.
+And what Michener does not mention is that fortunately, as humans, we’re we’re not only story tellers but also story listeners.

 Without (hi)story to guide us, we repeat the errors of the past, and have no vision of the future.